JLockie26/Portable_Weather_Station/README.md

 Goals of this repository:
 - Show progression of features over time.
 - Demonstrate and revise knowledge of OOP, Data Structures & Abstraction, and Web Development.
-- Learn and understand more about computer hardware.
+- Learn and understand more about computer hardware and systems programming.

 ## Features (current iteration)
 - Reads temperature(Celsius), humidity, and air pressure(Hectopascals).
-- Logs readings to serial (SD card logging in progress)
+- Logs measurements to SD Card
-- Outputs current readings to OLED display

-First iteration focus was to understand how to use and program an Arduino, hence the simple coding.
-Next iteration will focus on introducing SD card storage and modular code.
+- OLED functionality temporarily removed.
+Screen was causing interference issues with BMP280 sensor.

 ## Repository Structure